-Tracking and overcoming triggers
+Tracking and overcoming them

 Ten common triggers and tips for avoiding them

-- Being around other smokers
+Being around other people who smoke

-- Getting up in the morning
+Getting up in the morning

-- Going on break
+Going on break

-- Finishing a meal
+Finishing a meal

 - Get right up from the table, brush your teeth, step outside, or play a game.

-- Using your phone
+Using your phone